sholladay/pogo/README.md

 ### Request

 The `request` object passed to route handlers represents an HTTP [request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview#Requests) that was sent to the server.
-It is similar to an instance of Deno's [`ServerRequest`](https://doc.deno.land/https/deno.land/std/http/mod.ts#ServerRequest) class, with some additions.
+It is similar to an instance of the web standard [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) class, with some additions.

 It provides properties and methods for inspecting the content of the request.